-The science of AC power is not simple; it demands focus, and the devil is in the details.
-In fact, the mammoth increase in airborne and AC-line-transmitted radio signals, combined with overtaxed utility lines and the everincreasing demands from high-definition audio/video components, has rendered our utilities' AC power an antiquated technology.
+The science of AC power delivery is not a simple one; it demands focus, and the devil is in the details.
+In fact, the great increase in airborne and AC-line-transmitted radio signals, combined with overtaxed utility lines and the ever-increasing demands from high-definition audio/video components, has rendered our utilities' AC power a somewhat antiquated technology.

 Where Alternating Current (AC) is concerned, we're relying on a century-old technology created for incandescent lights and electric motors-technology that was certainly never meant to power the sophisticated analog and digital circuits used in premium audio/video systems.
-To properly accommodate the promise of today's everincreasing bandwidth and dynamic range, we must achieve extraordinarily low noise across a wide range of frequencies.
+To properly accommodate the promise of today's ever-increasing bandwidth and dynamic range, we must achieve extraordinarily low noise across a very wide range of frequencies.

 Further, today's power amplifiers are being taxed for instantaneous peak-current demand, even when they're driven at modest volumes.
-Although we have seen a substantial increase in both dynamics and bass content from our audio software, the loudspeakers we employ to reproduce them are no more efficient than they were two to four decades ago.
+Although we have seen a substantial increase in dynamics from much of our audio software, the loudspeakers we employ to reproduce them are often no more efficient than they were two to four decades ago.
 This places great demands on an amplifier's power supply, as well as the source AC power supplying it.